cyralinc/terraform-provider-cyral/docs/guides/mongodb_cluster_okta_idp.md

 }

 module "cyral_sidecar" {
   # Set the desired sidecar version.
-This information can be extracted from the
+This information can be extracted
-  # template downloaded from the UI.
+  # from the template downloaded from the UI.
-  sidecar_version = "v2.32.0"
+  sidecar_version = "v3.0.0"

-  source = "cyralinc/sidecar-aws/cyral"
+  source = "cyralinc/sidecar-ec2/aws"
   # Use the module version that is compatible with your sidecar.
 This
-  # information can be extracted from the template downloaded from the UI.
+  # information can be extracted from the template downloaded from the
+  # UI.
-  version = "2.8.1"
+  version = "~> 3.0"

   sidecar_id = cyral_sidecar.mongodb_sidecar.id

-  name_prefix = local.sidecar.sidecar_name_prefix

-  control_plane = local.control_plane
+  control_plane = local.control_plane_host

   repositories_supported = ["mongodb"]

   # Specify all the ports that can be used in the sidecar.
-Below, we allocate
+Below, we
-  # ports for MongoDB only.
-If you wish to bind this sidecar to other types of
+  # allocate ports for MongoDB only.
+If you wish to bind this sidecar
-  # repositories, make sure to allocate additional ports for them.
+  # to other types of repositories, make sure to allocate additional
+  # ports for them.
   sidecar_ports = local.mongodb_ports

-  # Lower and upper limit values for the port allocation range reserved for
+  # Lower and upper limit values for the port allocation range
-  # MongoDB.
-This range must correspond to the range of ports declared in
+  # reserved for MongoDB.
+This range must correspond to the range of
-  # sidecar_ports that will be used for MongoDB.
-If you assign to sidecar_ports
+  # ports declared in sidecar_ports that will be used for MongoDB.
+If
-  # the consecutive ports 27017, 27018 and 27019 for MongoDB utilization, it
+  # you assign to sidecar_ports the consecutive ports 27017, 27018 and
-  # means that the corresponding mongodb_port_alloc_range_low is 27017 and
+  # 27019 for MongoDB utilization, it means that the corresponding
+  # mongodb_port_alloc_range_low is 27017 and
   # mongodb_port_alloc_range_high is 27019.
-If you want to use a range of 10
+If you want to use a range
-  # ports for MongoDB, then you need to add all consecutive ports to
+  # of 10 ports for MongoDB, then you need to add all consecutive
-  # sidecar_ports (ex: 27017, 27018, 27019, 27020, 27021, 27022, 27023, 27024,
+  # ports to sidecar_ports (ex: 27017, 27018, 27019, 27020, 27021,
-  # 27025, 27026) and define mongodb_port_alloc_range_low = 27017 and
+  # 27022, 27023, 27024, 27025, 27026) and define
+  # mongodb_port_alloc_range_low = 27017 and
   # mongodb_port_alloc_range_high = 27026.
   mongodb_port_alloc_range_low  = local.mongodb_ports_low
   mongodb_port_alloc_range_high = local.mongodb_ports_high